tomcodes/cirklon-tldr/README.md

 ### Create a new song

-> Hold Shift + SONG then press according encoder
+> Hold SHIFT + SONG then press according encoder

 ----